jigsheth57/prometheus-pcf-tile/installation guide.md

 # Installation Guide

-1. Download the prometheus tile from [here](https://s3.amazonaws.com/pcf-softwares-57/prometheus-23.1.0.pivotal).
+1. Download the prometheus tile from [here](https://s3.amazonaws.com/pcf-softwares-57/prometheus-23.3.0.pivotal).
 2. Upload it to Ops Manager.
-(Note. **ERT 2.2.+ needs to be installed**)
+(Note. **PAS 2.3.+ needs to be installed**)
 3. Add it and configure **AZ and Network Assignments**.
 4. Configure BOSH UAA Monitor Client (Note. you can use existing credentials from BOSH Director tile. i.e. Credentials->BOSH Director->Health Monitor Credentials)
 5. (optional) configure **Resource Config** if require